PharmaLedger-IMI/helmchart-ethadapter/charts/ethadapter/README.md

 ## How it works

 This helm chart creates an own ConfigMap and Secret with required configuration values.
+The ConfigMap is being used to store a) address of Quorum Node, b) address of Smart Contract anchoring and c) Abi of the SmartContract.
+The Secret contains the ETH Account and its private key.

-In case you do not explictly provide `config.smartContractAddress`, `config.smartContractAbi` and `secrets.orgAccountJson` (or `secrets.orgAccountJsonBase64`),
-these values will be read from pre-existing ConfigMap/Secret (provided by helm chart *smartcontract*) in context of the user executing helm.
+In case you do not explictly provide `config.smartContractAddress` this value will be read from pre-existing ConfigMap (provided by helm chart *smartcontract*) in context of the user executing helm.

 1. The Kubernetes Deployment triggers creation of a ReplicaSet which schedules the pod(s).
 2. A Service exposes the pod. **By default, this helm chart installs the Ethereum Adapter Service at an internal ClusterIP Service listening at port 3000.